 Bosch dishwashers are very popular for their reliability and excellent cleaning power.
+Shoppers may choose a Bosch dishwasher because of the brand's name recognition and because these dishwashers are often quieter than those sold by Bosch's competitors.
 Many dishwashers from this manufacturer have built-in drying capabilities, including special dry settings on select models to ensure your dishes are ready to be put away as soon as the cycle in done.
-If your Bosch dishwasher is not drying, there are some troubleshooting strategies you can try before you contact a professional for assistance or repairs.
+If your Bosch dishwasher is not drying, here are some possible causes.

 Video of the Day